abhishek-kumar-code/Redfish_Public/Specification.md

 | <code><var>Namespace</var></code> | The namespace in the reference to the Redfish Schema where the action is defined.
 For Redfish resources, this shall be the version-independent namespace. |
 | <code><var>ActionName</var></code> | The name of the action. |

-The client may use this fragment to identify the [action definition](#resource-actions) within the [referenced](#referencing-other-schemas) Redfish Schema document associated with the specified namespace.
+The client may use this fragment to identify the [action definition](#resource-actions) in the [referenced](#referencing-other-schemas) Redfish Schema document that is associated with the specified namespace.

-The value of the property shall be a JSON object that contains a `target` property whose value is a relative or absolute URL used to invoke the action.
-The JSON object for the action may contain a`title` property whose value is a string containing the action's name.
+The property is a JSON object that contains a `target` property.
+The `target` property defines the relative or absolute URL to invoke the action.
+The JSON object for the action may contain a `title` property, which is a string that defines the action's name.

 The [OData JSON Format](#OData-JSON) specification defines the `target` and `title` properties.

-The property representing the available action may be annotated with the [`AllowableValues`](#allowable-values) annotation to specify the list of allowable values for a particular parameter.
+To specify the list of allowable values for a parameter, the client can use the [`AllowableValues`](#allowable-values) annotation to annotate the property for the available action.

-For example, the following property represents the `Reset` action, defined in the `ComputerSystem` namespace:
+For example, the following property defines the `Reset` action in the `ComputerSystem` namespace:

 ```json
 {